-Army vet criminally charged for committing a “thoughtcrime”
+Army vet convicted for committing a “thoughtcrime”

 - Who: Adam Smith-Connor